-18. "THANK YOU" NOTE
+18. READ and PRACTICE writing your own "THANK YOU" note

 - A) Everyone loves to feel appreciated, which is why thank you notes are still an important way to express your gratitude.
 Whether you're sending a thank you for a generous wedding gift or showing your enthusiasm after a job interview, a carefully crafted thank you note is an excellent way to express to the recipient that you recognize the effort they made on your behalf. - B) WRITE a thank you note to your partner.
 Mention what you like about your partner.
 Mention also how similar and different you are.